anchpop/Zoda/zoda-lang/src/code_samples.md

             else:
                 xs.self(f)

-# info statements
+# Tags statements

-Functions and values can have certain facts stated about them in `info` statements which serve to provide extra information to the compiler.
+Functions and values can have certain facts stated about them in `tags` statements which serve to provide extra information to the compiler.
 The only one I have any ideas for is `always-terminates`, which says about a function exactly what it says on the tin.

     x.plusOne = x + 1
-        info: always-terminates
+        tags: always-terminates

 Although I expect `always-terminates` to not be that useful... if a function doesn't call `recurse` and only calls functions marked as
 `always-terminates`, then I think it should always terminate.